 Your main goal is not only to soundproof against the noise from outside but also from the noise of what your studio equipment makes.
 My personal recommendation is to use soundproof blankets, especially on your recording desk.
 It might feel awkward to work on it at first but my suggestion is to put an extra-large mouse pad on top of it.
 This way you are not only soundproofing your recording area but the soundproofing blanket will also absorb the sound which your recording equipment makes.

 In addition to the soundproofing foam, you should also buy a box cutter and some double-sided duct tape.
 The reason why you will be needing a box cutter is that it is far easier to cut the soundproofing foam with this, rather than with a kitchen knife.
-You will use the double-sided duct tape instead of glue, this way you will not leave any permanent marks on the wall.
-Just make sure that you use enough double-sided duct tape that the soundproofing foam sits firmly and don’t move.
+You will use double-sided duct tape instead of glue, this way you will not leave any permanent marks on the wall.
+Just make sure that you use enough double-sided duct tape so that the soundproofing foam sits firmly and doesn’t move.

-Depending on the quality of the actual soundproofing foam and the duct tape you might find it that they become loose after a while.
-If this starts to happen, then buy some velcro and use the double-sided duct tape to put velcro both on the foam and on the wall, this way it will be a lot more secure and will not fall off.
+Depending on the quality of the actual soundproofing foam and the duct tape you might find that they become loose after a while.
+If this starts to happen, then buy some velcro and use double-sided duct tape to put velcro both on the foam and on the wall, this way it will be a lot more secure and will not fall off.

 PS: Make sure that the wall is clean of any dust before you put the double-sided duct tape on it, otherwise the duct tape will simply stick to the dust and will fall off in no time.
-If you did not install the soundproofing foam correctly than you might hear it in your recordings and in some cases it might even distort your voice, for more reasons why this could happen, check out my article Why does my singing sound awful recorded? ( Top 10 Reasons ).
+If you did not install the soundproofing foam correctly then you might hear it in your recordings and in some cases, it might even distort your voice, for more reasons why this could happen, check out my article Why does my singing sound awful recorded? ( Top 10 Reasons ).

 The problem is that if the gap is large enough sound from outside could still come in, luckily you can simply stop this from happening by blocking the path underneath the door with a simple wool blanket.
 You don’t have to keep it there constantly just when you are recording.